Sales Up 2.2% and Prices Up by 14.5%

 Again, right when the pandemic hit, the number of homes that went pending decreased significantly.
 This decrease lasted until about June where the number wasn’t over 2019 but it began to catch up.
 We saw 2020 increase over 2019 in late summer and it lasted until the end of the year.

-It was predicted that 2020 would bring about a decline in sales and an increase in prices in the 2019 Year in Review and though that was correct, foreseeing the pandemic was obviously impossible.
-It seemed back then that sales would trend similarly to 2019 but just slightly under and sales would also trend similarly throughout the year but about 5% higher.
-The cliff that sales fell off in March and the frenzy we’d see in the market come fall was not something expected but it ultimately fulfilled the prediction.
+It was predicted that 2020 would bring about a decline in sales and an increase in prices in the 2019 Year in Review and despite pandemic sales increased for NH.
+The cliff that sales fell off in March and the frenzy we’d see in the market come fall was not something expected but the market still fought hard to keep up and beat out last year.

 2021 is looking like it is going to continue to be busy straight through the year as the market continues to try to keep up.
 It is expected that vacation areas like the Lakes Region will see an uptick in sales as people try to secure second homes with more space for a change of scenery.
 New Hampshire will likely see the same increase in sales as people try to move further from especially clustered living areas in search of more space.
 Getting more for your money is best further away from Boston, and that is what people are trying to do as prices have increased significantly.